 The amount of weight that you need will depend on how much tension is required.
 You will want to attach your weight to your warp and have it hang from the back beam.
 You may have to create a hook or a device to attach your weight, but you may also be able to use some scrap yarn loosely tied around the warp(s) to attach your weight.

 A lot of weavers will keep heavy nuts and bolts to tie to their yarn, but if you need a lot of them to make up the weight you want you can put them in a small container to keep them together.
 Then hang the container from the warp.
+I often use fishing weights for this purpose.

 If you are weaving on a floor loom and have that height to your advantage a great option to use is a water bottle or jugs depending on what you need.
-In the image above I found that using a c-clamp gave me just the right amount of tension I needed.
+In the image above, I found that using a c-clamp gave me just the right amount of tension I needed.

 You may have to play around to find what works best for the tension you need.